giogina/SpectraMatcher/documentation/quickstart.md

 2. Run the installation wizard and follow the on-screen instructions.
 It is recommended to keep the default installation directory.

 No Python or additional setup is needed.\
-Once installed, you can open SpectraMatcher from the Start Menu or by double-clicking any `.smp` file, which is the project file format used to store vibronic spectra analysis sessions.
+Once installed, you can open SpectraMatcher from the Start Menu or by double-clicking any `.smp` vibronic analysis project file.

 > 💡  If Windows SmartScreen shows a warning, click “More info” → “Run anyway”.